 The types of crimes for which there could also be civil liability include the following:

 - Assault and Battery – This is defined as intentional striking of another.
-In the civil context, this can include domestic violence, sexual abuse, rape, child molestation and abuse.
+In the civil context, this can include domestic violence, sexual abuse, rape, child molestation and elder abuse.

 - Intentional Infliction of Emotional Distress – Often referred to as the tort of Outrage.